Summer Theme and Centers for Preschoolers

 Sensory Activities

-Preschoolers enjoy these activities as well and they give you an excellent opportunity to put their senses to work, ask questions that will encourage children to analyze situations and come up with scientific answers.
+Preschoolers enjoy these activities and provide an excellent opportunity to put their senses to work, ask questions that will encourage children to analyze situations and come up with scientific answers.
 They also promote imaginary play and language development.

 Beach Sensory Table